NativeScript/docs-v7/docs/ui/professional-ui-components/ng-DataForm/Editors/dataform-editors-overview.md

 ## Additional Parameters

-The {% typedoc_link enums:EditorType,member:Stepper %} and {% typedoc_link enums:EditorType,member:Slider %} editors have additional properties which you can be setup through {% typedoc_link classes:PropertyEditorParams %}.
-The following example of the {% typedoc_link enums:EditorType,member:Stepper %} editor shows how to limit its bounds and define its step:
+The {% typedoc_link enums:DataFormEditorType,member:Stepper %} and {% typedoc_link enums:DataFormEditorType,member:Slider %} editors have additional properties which you can be setup through {% typedoc_link classes:PropertyEditorParams %}.
+The following example of the {% typedoc_link enums:DataFormEditorType,member:Stepper %} editor shows how to limit its bounds and define its step:

 #### Example 4: Use editor params to adjust an editor